7ang0n1n3/okr-tracker/README.md

 - **Three Group Categories**: Organize objectives by Personal, Team, or Company
 - **Progress Tracking**: Visual progress indicators for objectives and key results
 - **Status Management**: Track key results with status indicators (On Track, Off Track, At Risk)
+- **Confidence Levels**: Set confidence levels (Low, Medium, High) for key results to indicate likelihood of achievement
 - **Evidence and Comments**: Document progress with evidence and comments for each key result
 - **Check-in Dates**: Track last check-in dates for objectives and key results
 - **Weight Balancing**: Automatic weight distribution for objectives and key results
 - **Export Reports**: Generate formatted text reports of your OKRs
 - **Filtering**: Click on dashboard charts to filter objectives by group
 - **Color-Coded Status**: Visual indicators for objective progress and due dates
+- **Progress Trends & Analysis**: Visualize progress over time with interactive charts
+- **Change History**: Track all changes to objectives and key results with timestamps and details

 ## Browser Requirements